wp-plugins/wp-auctions/readme.txt

 * Bug fixes

 = 2.0 =
-* Pulled in some Gold functionality, example Images in WP media library
+* Pulled in some Pro functionality, example images in WP media library

 = 1.9.1 =
 * Bug Fixes